Archive ID: 1981-049-27c

 Mill/Paid Labor Mills South Works Steel Industry Women’s Experiences 1940-1949 (WWII Era) South Chicago African-American Periodical/Newsletter 1981-049 African American Bricks Carnegie-Illinois Steel Gloves Hats Industry Labor Magazines Mills Photograph Photographs South Chicago South Works Steel Steel industry U.S. Steel Women Workers

-Featured Curation: Women at Work
+Featured Exhibit: Women at Work

-Featured Curation: On the Homefront
+Featured Exhibit: On the Homefront

-Featured Curation: Civil Rights Struggles
+Featured Exhibit: Civil Rights Struggles